 Pupils' behaviour at Thomas Jones is exceptionally positive.
-This has been validated by Ofsted, Her Majesty's Inspectors and the many individuals who visit the school.
+This has been validated by Ofsted, His Majesty's Inspectors and the many individuals who visit the school.
 This reflects our ethos and clarity of purpose.
-The school has strong school leadership which assists all members of staff to work to clear and exacting standards.
-We have exacting standards regarding positive behaviour and are overtly pedantic regarding even relatively minor incidents.
+The school has strong school leadership which assists all members of staff to work to clear and exacting standards with regards to positive behaviour.
+We are overtly pedantic regarding even relatively minor incidents.
 Crucially, the school takes an overtly proactive and pre-emptive stance to safeguard the gentle and calm environment that exists.
 Positive behaviour depends on trust and positive relationships between pupils, staff and parents/carers.
 Thomas Jones acknowledges its legal duties under the Equality Act 2010 in respect of safeguarding and in respect of pupils with special educational needs or disabilities (SEND).
-Our Positive Behaviour Policy ensures it meets the regulations of section 89 of the Education and Inspections Act 2006.
+Our Positive Behaviour Policy ensures it meets the regulations of section 89 of the Education Act 2011.